 The bus arrived around 6am at Xilitla where Norma, the coordinator of the workcamp, welcomed us and brought us to the "El Cafe´de las Flores", a restaurant run by a community of women.
 The main coltivation in this region are coffe and mais and thus are part of the local culture.
 So I ordered a good cup of coffee with leche... it was DELICIOUS!
 My perfect type of coffee: not bitter at all, very light and with a bit of sugar, WOW!
 While enjoying the coffee of my life Norma told us a bit about the project and the programme appeared to be very flexible and changeable if wished.
 The activities are varied from creating and promoting tourist attracions to sensibilize the environmental conservetion within the locals and playing with the kids.
 The 3 main activities regarding the ecotourism theme are 1. the creation of a book with local recepies and traditions, 2. paint a map of the village with the main natural attractions and 3. help women in the creation of jewleries made of local seeds and other manual activities.
 It sounded super interesting and hopefully us volunteers will be able to succed the project!

+An hour later we went for a walk into the centre of this tiny town which is basically dominated by the main plaza with the church (see picture) and one main street packed with fruit stalls and shops of any types.
+Sunday is the day of the market in Xilitla.
+It gets super crowded with people of the communities selling and buying any sort of things.
+In the plaza there are guapangos (Mexican folcloristic band) playing and loads of people dancing away with the rythm soave (see picture).
 Since I didn´t have any cash left I had to find a bank to be able to change my Traveller Checks and had to go all the way to Ciudad Valles, the closest big city about 2h away from Xilitla.
 After queueing up for about 20 mins and waiting for the long process (from Traveler Checks into cash) to get going, I finally have been told that in my case wasn´t possible because the signature on my Cheques didn´t exactly look the same as the one on my passport... ?!?
 Gulp!
 Great, so I went all the way there for nothing!

 Once I was back in Xilitla, we moved our staff into the dormitory... and what a freaken dormitory!
 It was a 10 square metres room with beach mats placed all over the floor tile on which 7 people had to sleep for that night...
 I couldn´t believe it!
 This dormitory called the "Cooperativa" of Xilitla has to be shared between our project group of 5 people and the other one of about 5 people as well plus the coordinator for the next 2 week-ends.
 Also the only toilet in the cooperativa doesn´t flush properly which meant that if I need to have a number 2 (the solid version) I have to run out on the street to look for a toilet in a restaurant or an internet point!